nofaceinbook/muxp/README.md

 ## How does MUXP work

 Muxp adapts the dsf-files of X-Plane that do include the mesh information (not the dsf files including overlays or e.g. airport buildings).
 For the adaption the scenery developer creates a muxp file (yaml text file) including defintions for the mesh like flattening of a certain area.
 This muxp file is submitted e.g. with other scenerey files (e.g. new airport) to the user.
 The user installs scenery as normal.
 The muxpf file is then processed by this muxp tool.
-The tool is searching automatically the correct dsf mesh file (for the moment just X-Plane default mesh, in future all other installed mesh files will be checked such as Ortho, HD Mesh or even already adapted dsf files).
-The processed dsf file is then stored in the muxp updated mesh folder within Custom Scenery.
-So when X-Plane starts the adapted mesh will be shown.
+The tool is searching automatically for installed mesh files (such as Ortho, HD Mesh or even already adapted dsf files) and the user can decide which one to be updated.
+Processed default dsf files are stored in the muxp updated mesh folder within Custom Scenery.
+Adapted custom meshes will stay in their Custom Scenery subfolder and the original custom dsf is saved as file with ending '.muxp.original".
+When X-Plane starts the adapted mesh will be shown (in case there is no other custom mesh with higher priority in scenery_packs.ini file.
+Refer to availible documentes and YouTube tutorials how to organize your *scenery_packs.ini* file in the right order, in case you have issues.

 ![Functioning Of Muxp](https://github.com/nofaceinbook/muxp/blob/master/doc/images/muxpFunciton.JPG)

-**Important:** In order that the changes are visible in X-Plane the muxp folder in Custom Scenery has to have a priority over all other mesh dsf files in Custom Scenery.
-Refer to availible documentes and YouTube tutorials how to organize your *scenery_packs.ini* file in the right order, in case you have issues.

 ## Manual for Users

 As a user of muxp you just need to install muxp.
 Until the executable will be published (when a more stable version is ready) you need a 64 bit version of python 3 on your computer.
 Copy all the *.py* files in a folder.
 In order to not required the manual unzipping of the packed dsf-files you will need also to install [pyzlma](https://github.com/fancycode/pylzma) which should be easy with *pip install pylzma*.
 Now you can run pyhton on *muxp.py*.

-When starting muxp the first time you need to set your X-Plane 11 folder and the muxp folder (there is a option to create a new folder called "zmuxp mesh updates" within your Custom Secenery folder.
+When starting muxp the first time you need to set your X-Plane 11 folder and the muxp folder (there is a option to create a new folder called "zzzz_MUXP_default_mesh_updates" within your Custom Secenery folder.
 When you tick the option for generating .kml files, muxp will create .kml files where you can see the mesh changes e.g. within Google Earth.

-Running muxp is just to select the muxp file including mehs changes.
-When no error has occured (which might for the current version still be the case) the updated dsf file is stored in the muxp folder and you can start X-Plane to see the changes.
+Running muxp is just to select the muxp file including mesh changes.
+When no error has occured (which might for the current version still be the case) the updated default dsf file is stored in the muxp folder or in case of Custom Scnery in the according Custom Scener folder and you can start X-Plane to see the changes.

 ## Manual for Scenery Developers